 For International Students:

 Will courses graded as S/U still count towards international students’ ‘full-time’ enrollment requirements?

 Yes.
 A change to S/U grading for a course does not impact a student’s enrollment in that course.
 Changing to S/U will not drop a student’s enrollment to part-time status, as this is a change in grading and not a change in enrollment.

 Can an international student use the late drop option if doing so puts them below the required minimum credits for full-time enrollment?

 International students are required to be enrolled full-time for the duration of a semester.
 Students cannot maintain their immigration status and drop below full-time unless they are approved for a Reduced Course Load.
 However, once a semester is finished, students have already met their enrollment requirement.
-If an international student wishes to utilize the Spring 2020 Late Drop option, there is nothing to prevent that student from dropping below full-time after the semester is finished.
-Therefore, an international student CAN drop below full-time and not compromise their immigration status, as long as they pursue the drop no sooner than May 10.
+If an international student wishes to utilize the Fall 2020 Late Drop option, there is nothing to prevent that student from dropping below full-time after the semester is finished.
+Therefore, an international student CAN drop below full-time and not compromise their immigration status, as long as they pursue the drop no sooner than November 23rd.

 Additional information about international students’ enrollment requirements are posted on the OIS website.
 Should you or your advisees have any questions about immigration implications of various enrollment actions, please don’t hesitate to contact us.
 Additionally, Tony Shurer, Academic Coordinator for International Student Support is an excellent resource for you and/or your advisees.
 You can reach Tony at firstname.lastname@example.org.